polyaxon/polyaxon/docs/templates/customization/customize_run_environment.md

 ### Running a script

-In some case you will need to change the directory before running a command, or you might need to run multiple commands, the best way to do that is to create an executable file, e.g. `run.sh` where you will put all the commands you wish to run, and then just run that file:
+In some cases you will need to change the directory before running a command, or you might need to run multiple commands, the best way to do that is to create an executable file, e.g. `run.sh` where you will put all the commands you wish to run, and then just run that file: